 TYPE VARCHAR(100);

-In looking at the fee, we are limited to 4 for precision with 2 characters as part of the scale.
-This means our maximum value that could be inserted in is 99.99.
-To change this, we can use the same statement to increase the precision of the fee to 6 digits:
+In looking at the fee, we are limited to four digits, with two digits after the decimal point.
+This means the maximum value that could be inserted is 99.99.
+To change this, we can use the same statement to increase the precision of the fee to six digits:

 ALTER TABLE registration